wangeditor-team/wangeditor-usage-doc-en/docs/pages/05-Content check/01-link check.md

 # Link Check
-You can use `editor.config.linkCheck` to customize check rules of link
+You can use `editor.config.linkCheck` to customize check rules of link.

 ```jsx
 const E = window.wangEditor